 Everyone knows that GoPro makes the best action cams (or POV cams) for extreme sports enthusiasts, and that the GoPro Hero5 Black is what everyone’s using to shoot 4K at 30fps.
-Everyone, that is, except YI Technology, which is tackling GoPro head-on by matching a lot of the specs of its rival.
+Everyone, that is, except Yi, which is tackling GoPro head-on by matching a lot of the specs of its rival.

 - 4K video capture at 30fps

 - 2.19-inch touchscreen

 With a touchscreen user interface, one-button control, Wi-Fi Direct for connecting to a Yi Action phone app, and plenty of video resolution options all the way up to 4K at 30fps (for 120 minutes continuously), the Yi 4K Action Camera is an appealing all-rounder.